529 Myths Prevent Understanding of This College Savings Tool

 Myth 4: I can only contribute up to the “state’s limit” into the 529.

 As we mentioned above, many states offer a tax credit for 529 contributions.
 In Ohio, the maximum tax credit per year per beneficiary is $4,000.
 But don’t confuse that limit with the amount you can invest in the plan.
 The IRS does not specifically limit the amount of money you can invest in a 529 plan.
 However, there are some limitations.

 Pay attention to gift tax limitations though.
-In 2021, the gift-tax exclusion kicks in at $15,000 for each individual.
-A married couple could contribute $30,000 total per beneficiary.
+In 2022, the gift-tax exclusion kicks in at $16,000 for each individual.
 Have multiple children or grandchildren?
 This gift tax limit applies separately to each child.
 Something to keep in mind for grandparents looking to lower estate taxes.
 If they have two grandchildren, they can gift away up to $60,000 per year.
 (Read more about things grandparents should keep in mind, including how to front-load this funding.)

 Myth 5: I will lose my money if my child doesn’t go to college or they get a scholarship.

 First, if your student, the beneficiary on the 529 plan, decides not to go to college or gets a great scholarship that will pay for much of it, you can change the beneficiary to another family member like another child, niece or nephew, or even yourself or your spouse.
 Some families are also now thinking of leftover 529 funds as a legacy plan for their unborn grandchildren.
 Imagine 20 to 30 years of tax-deferred growth in the market and using the funds for your grandchild’s education.